echtr/txtVAR/README.md

 #### Basics:
  - You do not need to put the extensions of the text files: database.txt => txtdb("database")
- - Simply variable definition: x > y (You have to leave a space before and after the '>' sign.)
+ - Simply variable definition: var1 > var1value (You have to leave a space before and after the '>' sign.)

 <br>